 The best way to combat dry eye symptoms is to use lubricating drops.
 You can schedule an appointment with an eye doctor and speak to them about dry eye to see if they can prescribe eye drops to relieve any redness, itchiness, burning, and discomfort.
 There are many over-the-counter solutions that will help with this condition as well.
 Another way to ease dry eye symptoms is to drink plenty of water, avoid alcohol, and incorporate food that is high in omega-3s into your diet.

 Worsened Vision for Reading

 Many eye care professionals encounter older patients that suddenly have a hard time reading.
 This is quite natural and normal since our eye lenses get less flexible as we age.
-The best way to combat this vision problem is to visit an eye doctor or a LASIK surgeon in Orange County.
+The best way to combat this vision problem is to visit an eye doctor or a LASIK surgeon in Orange County such as Doctor Moosa.
 You may qualify for laser eye surgery or there may be another procedure to help restore your close-up vision.